A new approach to the Poincar\'e center problem: Introduction and main results

-Restricting parameters to $\Lambda \setminus \Lambda_{pq}$ and assuming the existence of an ascending Laurent inverse integrating factor for $\mathcal{Z}$, it was shown in \cite{GaGi4} that $\Pi$ admits a formal expansion at the origin.
+Restricting parameters to $\Lambda \setminus \Lambda_{pq}$ and assuming the existence of a Laurent inverse integrating factor for $\mathcal{Z}$ with leading term, it was shown in \cite{GaGi4} that $\Pi$ admits a formal expansion at the origin.
 In light of Theorem \ref{center-Pi}, we now know that $\Pi$ is in fact analytic at the origin.
 This represents a significant improvement over some results presented in Theorem 10 of \cite{GaGi4}, where additional (and unnecessary) conditions were imposed to establish the analyticity of $\Pi$.